A new national memorial to victims of gun violence makes its debut

 Families who have lost a loved one due to gun violence contributed remembrance objects at six separate in-person collection events – one in Washington D.C. and five in Chicago.
 The remembrance objects are placed within a glass brick, displaying the name, year of birth, and year of death of the person being honored.
 Opportunities will be available for individuals to contribute a remembrance object during the duration of the Biennial at the Chicago Cultural Center.
 Link in bio for more information about how to contribute.

 The design team chose to create four houses, made up of 700 bricks each, symbolizing the monthly death rate from gun violence.
-The foundation of each house is a white, wood lattice with glass walls on either side—a design choice made because “it was important to us that people had a great sight line,” Williams says. “[Another] material is the objects themselves…the individuality does not show up until the objects are contributed and installed in the bricks.
+The foundation of each house is a white, wood lattice with glass walls on either side—a design choice made because “it was important to us that people had a great sight line,” Williams says. “[Another] material is the objects themselves . . . the individuality does not show up until the objects are contributed and installed in the bricks.
 Having these different textures, sizes, and colors really begins to bring the personal narrative into the memorial experience.”

 The items highlighted in each of the 2,800 total bricks range from baby shoes, to high school graduation tassels, to an heirloom tea set, and various family photographs.

-Each of the houses also features a sound installation of audio recordings related to gun violence, running on a 15 minute loop.
-One piece of audio is from the Pulse Nightclub Shooting that occurred on June 12, 2016 in Orlando, Florida; in that same house, the bowtie of a victim slain that night is positioned in one of the transparent “bricks.”
+Each of the houses also features a sound installation of audio recordings related to gun violence, running on a 15-minute loop.
+One piece of audio is from the Pulse Nightclub Shooting that occurred on June 12, 2016 in Orlando, Florida; in that same house, the bow tie of a victim slain that night is positioned in one of the transparent “bricks.”

 While the MASS Design team is generally concerned with the power and potential of architecture and political policies, this hybrid memorial-art installation project marks a new direction for the group.

 “It’s impossible to ignore that there are staggering statistics of gun violence in Chicago,” Williams says.
-“But if you dig deeper, ⅔ of gun violence deaths are actually suicide, and 70% of those ⅔ are estimated to be older white men living in rural areas.
-There’s a much larger story for us to tell which is why we’re sure to collect objects from around the country.”
+“But if you dig deeper, two-thirds of gun violence deaths are actually suicide, and 70% of those two-thirds are estimated to be older white men living in rural areas.
+There’s a much larger story for us to tell, which is why we’re sure to collect objects from around the country.”

 To collect the items in the memorial, MASS partners with local organizations in different American cities to acquire personal item donations from the families of gun violence victims.
-During each visit, they spend 2 to 3 days in a designated part of the city and perform a lengthy intake process, sometimes charged with enormous amounts of grief.
+During each visit, they spend two to three days in a designated part of the city and perform a lengthy intake process, sometimes charged with enormous amounts of grief.

-Moving forward, MASS and their collaborators hope to take this temporary memorial around the country, and are currently in the process of figuring out how to launch a national campaign of glass houses designed for gun violence awareness.
+Moving forward, MASS and their collaborators hope to take this temporary memorial around the country and are currently in the process of figuring out how to launch a national campaign of glass houses designed for gun violence awareness.

 “We’re still building coalitions to get a more permanent memorial, [brainstorming] how we will exhibit the houses in multiple states and who we can partner with on nationwide remembrance object collection events,” Williams says.

-But for now, the installation is slated to move to the National Building Museum in Washington D.C. in May 2020.
+But for now, the installation is slated to move to the National Building Museum in Washington, D.C. in May 2020.